-The College and Career Readiness Evaluation Consortium (CCREC) is a Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) member state organization that currently includes: Arizona, Idaho, Kentucky, Michigan, Minnesota, Montana, Nevada, New Mexico, North Carolina, Oklahoma, Tennessee, Utah, Washington, Wisconsin, and Wyoming.
+The College and Career Readiness Evaluation Consortium (CCREC) is a Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) member state organization that currently includes: Arizona, Idaho, Kentucky, Minnesota, Montana, Nevada, New Mexico, North Carolina, Oklahoma, Tennessee, Utah, Washington, and Wyoming.
 The purpose of the Consortium is to foster collaboration among its members; demonstrate the impact of GEAR UP across local, state, and national levels of implementation; and build a culture of evidenced-based assessment and decision-making.

 The Consortium is conducting a multi-state evaluation of the GEAR UP program to assess the impact of common interventions.
 The Consortium will use the following guidelines: Systemic Planning (FY 2011-12), Research and Evaluation Framework (FY 2012-13), and Implementation (FY 2013-18).

 Two partners to the State GEAR UP grantees are (1) ACT, Inc. a nonprofit organization and provider of the products (EXPLORE, PLAN, and ACT) that serve as the primary assessment tools used by the Consortium states to facilitate common research and evaluation activities, and (2) National Council for Community and Education Partnerships (NCCEP), the U.S. Department of Education-designated technical assistance provider and policy advocate for GEAR UP nationally.
 NCCEP serves as the managing partner for the Consortium.